microsoft/fluentui/packages/react-textarea/Spec.md

   - `Disabled`: TextArea has a gray background, gray text, outline, and interaction is disabled.
   - `Read Only`: TextArea has a gray background, gray outline, and typing is disabled.

+Note: These colors are based on the design spec, therefore they come from the default theme.

 ## API

 ### Component props: